BleuBleu/FamiStudio/Docs/docs/config.md

 * **Prevent popping on square channels**: The NES/Famicom had a bug where the phase of square channels will reset around some notes (A-3, A-2, D-2, A-1, F-1, D-1, and B-0 on NTSC, or A#3, A#2, D#2, A#1, F#1, D#1, and C-0 on PAL), resulting in audible clicks or pops.
 This option will work around that bug using the Smooth Vibrato technique by Blargg, resulting in smooth pitch changes.
 Note that this option will not carry over to FamiTracker if you export.

+* **Clamp periods and notes** : Notes that go below the lowest possible note or above the highest possible note will typically wrap around when listening the song on real hardware.
+This is due to the fact that currently the SoundEngine does not clamp notes or period to the valid range.
+The mulation inside FamiStudio does it by default.
+If you want a more hardware accurate behavior, you can disable this option.

 * **Mute piano roll interactions during playback** : When enabled, dragging/adding notes in the piano roll will not preview the notes when the song is playing.
 Some users find this distracting.

+* **Metronome volume** : Volume of the metronome.

 ## Mixer